close

 Health insurance premiums

-Health insurance premiums are the costs that you must pay each month in order to continue with health insurance.
-Instead of paying for healthcare through the tax system in Switzerland, all residents pay for medical costs directly.
-The cost of your premium will be determined by the type of cover you have chosen.
-For basic insurance, the price is affected by your location, age and insurance model.
-Insurance premiums for supplemental insurance can include previous medical history as well.
+Health insurance premiums are the costs that you must pay each month in order to keep your policy active.
+Instead of paying for healthcare indirectly through the tax system in Switzerland, all residents pay for medical costs directly.

 Deductible or excess

 One of the main ways that the cost of insurance premiums can be adjusted is by changing the amount of deductible or excess you are willing to pay.
 A deductible is the amount of money you must contribute yourself when you seek medical attention before your health insurance provider takes over.
-Deductibles can range from nothing to 2.500 Swiss francs.
+Deductibles can range from 300 to 2.500 Swiss francs.

 For example, if you need surgery costing 10.000 Swiss francs and you have a deductible of 2.500 Swiss francs, you are expected to pay 2.500 Swiss francs on top of your monthly health insurance premium.
 The insurance provider then pays for the remaining 7.500 Swiss francs.